andr-savel/NvimIDE/README.md

     go get golang.org/x/tools/gopls@latest
     export PATH=$HOME/go/bin:$PATH
 ```
-4) Start nvim and install plugins
+5) Link files from this repo nvim dir
 ```
-    nvim +PlugInstall
+    ln -s <cloned_repo_path>/config ~/.config/nvim
 ```
-5) Make sure that all plugins has been installed
+6) Start nvim and make sure that all plugins has been installed
-6) Close nvim
+7) Close nvim
-7) Start nvim again
+8) Start nvim again (part of DAP adapters for 'vimpector' plugin will be installed on this stage)

 ## Usage
 To use NvimIde project config file should be created.
 See 'doc/project.conf' example for details.